KatherineMichel/tech-and-funding-toolkit/README.md

 VSCode -> Open -> View -> Integrated Terminal
-Built in/integrated terminals open by default in root directory
+Built in/integrated terminals open by default in root directory Click plus sign to open a second terminal

 npm Recommended or Latest Features versions (author prefers latest features) Use nvm to run multiple versions of node